lazukr/fractal_pyramids/README.md

 # Fractal Pyramids

-I made this for fun to see what a [T-square (fractal)](https://en.wikipedia.org/wiki/T-square_(fractal)) would look like as bases of pyramids.
+I made this for fun to see what a [T-square (fractal)](https://en.wikipedia.org/wiki/T-square_(fractal)) would look like as the base of pyramids.
+I wanted to see what it would look like before I made it in Minecraft.
 By default, the square branch relation is 1/2.
 The `factor` configuration allows you to adjust this manually, but it may yield unexpected results.

 ## Use